11 Best Agar Agar Powder Substitute

 Pectin powder is made from dried pectin, which is a natural soluble fiber found in fruits.
 It is one of your finest options if you’re looking for vegan alternatives to Agar Agar.
 This powder is an excellent substitute for individuals who want to use exclusively vegan products because it is made from berries and other citrus fruits.

-Also Read: 17 Best Substitutes for Ginger
+Also Read: 13 Best Substitutes for Accent Seasoning

 Due to its fiber content and inability to be utilized in savory foods, pectin powder is not a healthy substitute.
 Pectin powder, as opposed to Agar Agar, contains sugar if you want to make anything sweet.
 You can attempt to use it in savory dishes, but pectin might make things more difficult for you in that way.